• Skip to primary navigation

 Instructions

-• If you want to make the bean puree, start by roughly chopping 1/2 an onion and peel 2 garlic cloves.
-Saute the onion and garlic in a dollop of oil over medium heat for 5-7 minutes.
+• If you want to make the refried beans start by roughly chopping 1/2 an onion and peel 2 garlic cloves.
+Saute the onion and garlic in a glug of oil over medium heat for 5-7 minutes.
 Drain and rinse one can of black beans.
-Add the black beans to the onion mixture along with 2 chipotles in adobo, 1 Tablespoon adobo sauce, 1/2 teaspoon cumin, 1/2 teaspoon salt, freshly ground pepper, and 1/2 cup water (or stock).
+Add the black beans to the onion mixture along with 2 chipotles in adobo, 1 tablespoon adobo sauce, 1/2 teaspoon cumin, 1/2 teaspoon salt, freshly ground black pepper, and 1/2 cup water (or stock).
 Simmer for a few minutes until heated through.
 Combine the bean mixture in a blender or food processor.
 Salt to taste.

-• If making fresh Pico de Gallo, start by giving the veggies a good rinse.
+• If you're making fresh Pico de Gallo start by giving the veggies a good rinse.
 Chop up 2 tomatoes, 1/2 onion, 1/2 jalapeno, and 15-20 sprigs cilantro.
-Add to a mixing bowl along with 1/2 teaspoon salt and the juice of 1/2 lime.
+Add to a mixing bowl along with 1/4 teaspoon salt and the juice of 1/2 lime.
 Combine well and take a taste for seasoning, adding more salt or lime juice if necessary.

 • Top each roll with a layer of beans and shredded cheese.
 Bake for 3-5 minutes or until the cheese is thoroughly melted.